-At March 31, 2020, our long-term debt totaled approximately \$3.4 billion, consisting of \$977.4 million outstanding under our credit facility (including \$7.7 million borrowed under the inventory sublimit tranche) and \$2.5 billion of senior unsecured notes, comprising \$400 million carrying amount due on May 15, 2023, \$349 million carrying amount due on June 15, 2024, \$550 million carrying amount due October 2025, \$447 million carrying amount due May 2026, and \$750 million carrying amount due February 15, 2028.
+At June 30, 2020, our long-term debt totaled approximately \$3,432.6 million, which is a reduction of \$8.0 million sequentially from March 31, 2020, and consists of \$1,053.0 million outstanding under our credit facility (including \$32.3 million borrowed under the inventory sublimit tranche) and \$2,379.6 million of senior unsecured notes, comprising \$395.9 million carrying amount due on May 15, 2023, \$337.7 million carrying amount due on June 15, 2024, \$529.3 million carrying amount due October 2025, \$401.8 million carrying amount due May 2026, and \$714.9 million carrying amount due February 15, 2028.
+Given the market conditions during the 2020 Quarter, we took the opportunity to repurchase approximately \$86.2 million of our senior unsecured notes on the open market in exchange for \$67.7 million, which was borrowed under our credit facility, and reduced our total indebtedness by \$18.5 million.

 On September 23, 2019, we announced the expansion of our existing Granger facility (the "Granger Optimization Project" or "GOP").
 We entered into agreements with GSO for the purchase of up to approximately \$350 million of preferred units of Alkali Holdings.
 The proceeds received from GSO will fund up to 100% of the anticipated cost of the GOP.
 On April 14, 2020, we entered into an amendment to our agreements with GSO to, among other things, extend the construction timeline of the Granger expansion project by one year.
-The extended completion date of the project is mid to late 2023.
+The extended completion date of the project is anticipated in mid to late 2023.
 The Alkali Holdings preferred unitholders will receive PIK distributions in lieu of cash distributions during the new anticipated construction period.
-As of March 31, 2020 we had issued \$130 million of Alkali Holdings preferred units to be used to fund the construction.
+As of June 30, 2020 we had issued 131,750 Alkali Holdings preferred units for the construction.
 The expansion is expected to increase our production at the Granger facilities by approximately 750,000 tons per year.